googleapis/google-cloud-ruby/google-area120-tables-v1alpha1/README.md

 API Client library for the Area 120 Tables V1alpha1 API

-Using the Area120 Tables API, you can query for tables, and update/create/delete rows within tables programmatically.
+Using the Area 120 Tables API, you can query for tables, and update/create/delete rows within tables programmatically.

 https://github.com/googleapis/google-cloud-ruby